 Pull up stakes and open doors.
-Remove the fly and fly rods.
+Remove the fly.
 Push poles out of the sleeves.
 Collapse all poles and stow in the pole bag.
 Fold the tent/fly.
 Roll up both along with the pole bag towards a door.
 Stow all in the main bag.